Theft of Association Funds

 The Management Company

 A major decision of the board of directors is the selection of a management company to perform financial services.
-Working together, the board and advisors can make a good selection by considering: 1. the company’s reputation for integrity; 2. experience of the managers and the company; and 3. the qualifications of, and processes followed by the financial department.
+Working together, the board and advisors can make a good selection by considering: 1. the company’s reputation for integrity; 2. the experience of the managers and the company; and 3. the qualifications of, and processes followed by the financial department.

 Ask questions and consider: